ethanriverpage/memoria/docs/FAQ.md

 Only if they were saved to your archive.
 Regular 24-hour stories that disappeared are not included in Instagram's export.

+### My old Instagram export has .json.xz files.
+What should I do?

+Old Instagram exports sometimes include compressed JSON metadata files with the `.json.xz` extension.
+You must extract these files before processing:

+- **Linux/macOS**: Run `xz -d *.json.xz` in your export directory
+- **Windows**: Use 7-Zip to extract the files

+This is a current limitation that will be addressed in a future update to automatically handle compressed files.

 ## Snapchat

 ### Can Memoria automatically download my Snapchat memories?